Moscow–Washington hotline: Background

-Several people came up with the idea for a hotline.
-They included Harvard professor Thomas Schelling, who had worked on nuclear war policy for the Defense Department previously.
+Several people came up with the idea for a hotline, including Harvard professor Thomas Schelling, who had worked on nuclear war policy for the Defense Department previously.
 Schelling credited the pop fiction novel Red Alert (the basis of the film Dr. Strangelove) with making governments more aware of the benefit of direct communication between the superpowers.
-In addition, Parade editor Jess Gorkin personally badgered 1960 presidential candidates John F. Kennedy and Richard Nixon, and buttonholed the Soviet premier Nikita Khrushchev during a U.S. visit to adopt the idea.
+In addition, Parade editor Jess Gorkin personally badgered 1960 presidential candidates John F. Kennedy and Richard Nixon, and buttonholed the Soviet premier Nikita Khrushchev during a U.S. visit, to adopt the idea.
 During this period Gerard C. Smith, as head of the State Department Policy Planning Staff, proposed direct communication links between Moscow and Washington.
 Objections from others in the State Department, the U.S. military, and the Kremlin delayed introduction.

 The 1962 Cuban Missile Crisis made the hotline a priority.
 During the standoff, official diplomatic messages typically took six hours to deliver; unofficial channels, such as via television network correspondents, had to be used too as they were quicker.
 The experience of the crisis convinced both sides of the need for better communications.

 During the crisis, the United States took nearly twelve hours to receive and decode Nikita Khrushchev's 3,000-word-initial settlement message – a dangerously long time.
 By the time Washington had drafted a reply, a tougher message from Moscow had been received, demanding that U.S. missiles be removed from Turkey.
 White House advisers thought faster communications could have averted the crisis, and resolved it quickly.
 The two countries signed the Hot Line Agreement on June 20, 1963 – the first time they formally took action to cut the risk of starting a nuclear war unintentionally.
+It was used for the first time by U.S. President John F. Kennedy on August 30, 1963.